brianssparetime/blog/README.md

  - [EVENTUALLY] password protected photos section

  ## Accomplished:
+ - interest pages also built using md files in separate content directory
  - images link to full size image provided by API
  - interest pages that show only posts related to certain tags
  - multiple images in a markdown post